Isla de Mona: Geography

 Mona has an area of about 22 sqmi and lies 41 mi west of the main island of Puerto Rico, 38 mi east of the Dominican Republic, and 30 mi southwest of Desecheo Island, another island in the Mona Passage.

 Mona has been designated an ecological reserve by the Puerto Rican government and is not permanently inhabited.
-The US census of 2000 reports six housing units, but a population of zero.
+The US census of 2000 reported six housing units, but a population of zero.
 The island is a barrio of the municipality of Mayagüez, together with Monito Island 3.1 mi (5 km) northwest (Isla de Mona e Islote Monito barrio).
 This is the largest ward of Mayagüez by area, and the only one without permanent population.
-The total land area of both islands in the barrio is about 21.98 square miles (56.93 km²) (Mona Island 21.924 square miles [56.783 km²] and nearby Monito Island 0.057 square miles [0.147 km²]), and it comprises 28.3 percent of the total land area of the municipality of Mayagüez.
+The total land area of both islands in the barrio is about 21.98 square miles (56.93 km2) (Mona Island 21.924 square miles [56.783 km2] and nearby Monito Island 0.057 square miles [0.147 km2]), and it comprises 28.3 percent of the total land area of the municipality of Mayagüez.
 Desecheo Island, 30 mi (49 km) to the northeast, is part of Sabanetas barrio.

 Mona is a mainly flat plateau surrounded by sea cliffs.
 It is composed of dolomite and limestone with many caves found throughout.
 With an arid climate and untouched by human development, many endemic species inhabit the island, such as the Mona ground iguana (Cyclura cornuta stejnegeri).
 Its topography, ecology, and modern history are similar to that of Navassa Island, a small limestone island located in the Jamaica Channel, between Jamaica and Haiti.